xigxog/kubefox/docs/quickstart.md

     👋 Hello World!
     ```

-Again, take look at the pods running on Kubernetes with the new deployment.
+Inspect the pods running on Kubernetes with the new deployment.

 ```{ .shell .copy }
 kubectl get pods --namespace kubefox-demo